State and Local Climate and Energy Program

 Project Timeline: February 2011 – May 2014

-The City of Hailey continues to make progress on all six areas of the Community Climate Challenge.
-The City continued to accept applications for energy efficiency rebate checks and completed jobs under the Energy Audit and Retrofit Program called Save-A-Watt.
-As of June 2013, 34 rebates had been issued.
-The City is continuing to test the bike share system and has completed replacement of street lighting with efficient LED lighting.
-The construction of the Green Building Demonstration building is well underway; the building is designed to achieve LEED Silver certification by addressing several priority areas including energy performance, transportation, and solid waste management.
-The City has also started preparing for an open house to educate the public on the sustainable features of the building.
+The City of Hailey continues to make progress on each of the six areas of the Community Climate Challenge.
+As of September 2013, 38 rebates had been issued under its Energy Audit and Retrofit Program called Save-A-Watt.
+The City is continuing to test the bike share system, which now requires participants to pay for the program.
+This change to a fully paid membership has helped Hailey understand who uses the bikes and for what types of trips they are used.
+The construction of the Green Building Demonstration building is well underway; the building has achieved LEED Silver certification by addressing several priority areas including energy performance, transportation, and solid waste management.
 A Sustainability Coordinator was hired to lead Hailey’s climate protection program and build capacity within the municipality.
 The City continues to promote solid waste diversion through the construction recycling pilot program and assist with the demolition of houses to salvage reusable items.
-Lastly, the City is continuing outreach activities, including organizing workshops, developing the project how-to booklet, and making a documentary film.
+Additionally, the Community Climate Challenge participated in the City’s Fourth of July parade, entering a float that was awarded first place among numerous other entries from the community.
+The City is continuing outreach activities, including organizing workshops, developing the project how-to booklet, and completing a documentary film.

 Reducing Greenhouse Gas Emissions in a Small Community

 Hailey, Idaho, is showing that any small community can reduce greenhouse gas (GHG) emissions from municipal and community sources by forming a strong alliance of community partners and implementing coordinated GHG reduction projects.
 All of the projects build upon current climate change mitigation efforts in Hailey and will contribute to significant and continued GHG reductions.

 The Hailey Community Climate Challenge is building community and government capacity within to reduce GHG emissions, achieving many benefits, and is easily replicable by other small communities.
 The project elements include: